I GIVE IT ALL AWAY & have nothing left for myself

 • This left us with a lack of information about self-care, so we don’t actually think in terms of what we need

-At the extreme, the self-neglect of some ACoAs is more visible.
+At the extreme, the self-neglect of some ACoAs is more visible (deprivation / anorexia in many areas of life).

-Gibbons (2006) defined self-neglect as: “The inability – intentional or not – to maintain a socially & culturally accepted standard of self-care, with the potential for serious consequences to the health & well-being of the self-neglecters, perhaps even to their community.”
+Gibbons (2006) defined it as: “The inability – intentional or not – to maintain a socially & culturally accepted standard of self-care, with the potential for serious consequences to the health & well-being of the self-deprivers, perhaps even to their community.”
 (Wikipedia) (MORE….)

-Some symptoms of self-neglect include hoarding items & pets, compulsive need to isolate, living in an unclean environment, poor personal hygiene, neglecting household maintenance, unwillingness to take medication, unkempt personal appearance, eccentric behaviors……
+Some overt symptoms of personal deprivation include hoarding items & pets, a compulsive need to isolate, living in a dirty environment, poor personal hygiene, neglecting household maintenance, unwillingness to take needed meds, unkempt / sloppy appearance, eccentric behaviors……

 Being ‘over-responsible’ toward others includes our children & grandchildren (small or grown),